California State Military

 El Centro, Imperial County, California.
 The War Department acquired

-the 1,040-acre site by transfer of public domain lands under use
+interest in the 1,040-acre site by transfer of public domain lands

-permit No. RE-D2886 (General) from the Department of the Interior
+under use permit No. RE-D2886 (General) from the Department of

-transfer associated with Camp Seeley Ordnance Training Center.
+a 1,280-acre transfer associated with Camp Seeley Ordnance Training

 The site was used by the